 Sarah and Hagar

-At God’s perfect time, God fulfilled His promise to Abraham and he miraculously became a father at the age of 99.
+At the perfect time, God fulfilled His promise and Abraham miraculously became a father at the age of 99.
 Sarah gave birth to a son they named Isaac (Genesis 21).
 God’s promise to Abraham did not depend on human strength but on faith for with the Creator nothing is impossible (Luke 1:37).
 The maid’s son Ishmael was about 14 years old.
 But due to tension between the two sons and their mothers, Sarah asked Abraham to send the maid and Ishmael (about 16 yrs.) away after Isaac was weaned (about 2 – 3 yrs.).

 Paul used this story in an allegorical sense (Galatians 4: 24) to show the difference between being in bondage to the ceremonial system as a way of salvation and enjoying salvation that comes from faith in Jesus Christ.

-There were two covenants.
+Paul spoke about two covenants.
 One was the covenant of faith, represented by Sarah; the other, the covenant of “works,” represented by Hagar (Ezekiel 16:60; Galatians 3:15, 17–19; Hebrews 8:8–10).
 As long as a man depends upon the works of the law to save him, there is no escape from bondage.
 In spite of all that he may do to earn salvation, he can never succeed.
 He has obligated himself to perform an impossible task.
-Legalism, that is, keeping the letter of the law kills (2 Corinthians 3:6).
+Legalism, that is, keeping the letter of the law, kills (2 Corinthians 3:6).

 In His service,